 For tax year 2018 (as certified on March 31, 2017), OPA changed the assessed values of over 45,000 parcels (which included properties of all categories, including commercial and residential parcels) throughout the City as part of its reassessment.
 In September 2017, the owners of multiple commercial properties in the City filed a lawsuit against the City in the Court of Common Pleas.
 The plaintiffs in such matter alleged, based on a July 2017 Pennsylvania Supreme Court decision, that OPA violated the uniformity clause of the Pennsylvania Constitution in reassessing commercial properties and not residential properties for tax year 2018.
 The plaintiffs sought declaratory relief, a permanent injunction, and an order directing OPA to recertify their properties at tax year 2017 values.
 Subsequently, twelve additional cases were filed, asserting virtually the same claims.
 All of the cases, which encompass approximately 600 plaintiffs and approximately 700 properties, were consolidated for management purposes.
 In a ruling handed down on July 18, 2019, the Common Pleas Court found that plaintiffs were owed refunds for overpayments equal to the difference between the plaintiffs' Real Estate Taxes for tax year 2017 and tax year 2018.
 The total amount of these refunds against the City and the School District may be up to approximately \$60 million.
 The City and School District appealed the ruling on October 22, 2019 and oral arguments on such appeal were heard in the Commonwealth Court in June 2021.
 On July 29, 2021, the Commonwealth Court issued a decision that upheld the ruling of the Common Pleas Court.
-The City and School District applied to the Commonwealth Court for reargument, which application was denied.
-The City and School District continue to evaluate their options for further appeals, which could include a petition for an appeal to the Pennsylvania Supreme Court.
-Any such petition would need to be made by the end of October 2021.
+The City and School District are reviewing this decision and assessing next steps, which could include an application for reargument in the Commonwealth Court and a petition for an appeal to the Pennsylvania Supreme Court.
 City-wide reassessments were conducted for tax years 2019 and 2020 and the City does not expect the Real Estate Taxes for such tax years to be impacted by the final judgment on this matter.
 For more general information on judgments and settlements on claims against the City, see "LITIGATION."

 For tax year 2020 (as certified on March 31, 2019), OPA revised the assessed values of over 503,000 parcels throughout the City as part of its reassessment.
-As of September 22, 2021, OPA has received 11,728 FLRs, with approximately 10% that have yet to be decided.
-As of September 22, 2021, BRT has received 7,607 appeals, with approximately 1,859 that have yet to be decided.
+As of June 3, 2021, OPA has received 11,728 FLRs, with approximately 20% that have yet to be decided.
+As of June 3, 2021, BRT has received 7,629 appeals, with approximately 3,003 that have yet to be decided.

 For tax year 2021 (as certified on March 31, 2020), OPA had planned to conduct a second year of trending for assessments, but initial results showed certain anomalies that would result in assessed values that were not acceptable to the City's standards.
 As such, the City carried forward the assessed values from tax year 2020, with the exception of properties that had new construction, expiring abatements, renovations, subdivisions, consolidations, or errors in prior year assessments.
-As of September 22, 2021, OPA has received 678 FLRs, with approximately 5% that have yet to be decided.
-As of September 22, 2021, BRT has received 2,413 appeals, with approximately 1,614 that have yet to be decided.
+As of June 3, 2021, OPA has received 678 FLRs, with approximately 10% that have yet to be decided.
+As of June 3, 2021, BRT has received 2,279 appeals, with approximately 2,275 that have yet to be decided.